heimskr/game3/doc/TileEntities.md

 # Tile Entities

 <!-- TODO: update when Tree is updated so mature trees become regular tiles -->
 Tile entities are ways of associating extra data and code with a tile.
 For example, trees are tile entities because they have age data associated with them and doors are tile entities because they have code to teleport the player on contact.
+A given tile can hold only one tile entity.

 ## Implementing a New Tile Entity